 To obtain more information about this biomass plant and/or generally about Aalborg Energie Technik a/s:

 The Rothes CoRDe cogeneration plant produces heat and power.

-The plant utilises draff which is a by-product of whisky production.
+The plant utilises draff which is a by-product from whisky production.
 This comes from 17 different distilleries and is mixed 50/50 with wood chips.

-On 16th April 2013, HRH The Prince Charles, Duke of Rothesay, officially opened the Rothes CoRDe 8.3 MWe biomass fired combined heat and power plant at Rothes, Morayshire, Scotland.
+On 16th April 2013, HRH, Prince Charles, Duke of Rothesay, officially opened the Rothes CoRDe 8.3 MWe biomass-fired combined heat and power plant at Rothes, Morayshire, Scotland.